One Pot Lasagna – Quick and Easy for Busy Weeknights

 - Brown the meat

-Heat a deep skillet or large pot over medium-high heat.
+Heat a large pot or Dutch oven over medium-high heat.
 Add your choice of ground meat, garlic, and oregano.
-Break up the meat as it cooks until browned (5-7 minutes).
+Break up the meat as it cooks until browned.
 Remove excess grease if needed.
 (Tip – Use a paper towel folded up and held with tongs to soak up extra grease.
-Then just toss it in the trash.) - Add sauce, water, and pasta
+Then just toss it in the trash.)

 Stir in the spaghetti sauce, water, and pasta.
-Reduce heat to medium-low, cover, and cook for 10 minutes, stirring occasionally. - Prepare the cheese mixture
+Reduce heat to medium, cover, and cook for 20 minutes, stirring occasionally.

-Let the dish cool uncovered for 5-10 minutes before serving.
+Serve sprinkled with more Parmesan cheese if you like and your favorite side.
 You can store leftovers in an airtight container in the refrigerator for 3-4 days.
 For longer storage, freeze portions in freezer-safe containers for up to 3 months.

 Variations & Substitutions